Top 6 Styrofoam Alternatives (Advantages & Disadvantages)

 Aluminum can be recycled after being washed.

-Aluminum is the least expensive of the five alternatives.
+Aluminum is the least expensive of the six alternatives.

 Polycoated paper can be used for hot and cold cups or containers.